Upton's Hill: The Civil War

 Although the American Civil War is often thought to have a distinct beginning, on Upton's Hill the disquiet began in 1859, with the unsuccessful raid by abolitionist John Brown on the U.S. armory at Harper's Ferry.
 This event caused area residents to begin considering the issue of slavery and states' rights in starkly contradictory terms.
 Many northerners lived at Falls Church and Upton's Hill-—including Charles Upton himself—-and their Southern neighbors now made them feel very unwelcome.

 Virginia held a statewide referendum to determine whether it would secede from the Union.
 At Falls Church the vote, for secession, was badly split, 44–26.
 The nature of each citizen's vote was verbally announced by the clerk of the polling station, and Northerners were physically intimidated by armed Southerners—-some of them officers in the new Confederate army—-who had gathered.

 Charles Upton's son-in-law Hugh W. Throckmorton, who also lived on Upton's Hill, voted for Virginia to remain in the Union.
-Hugh accused his brother, John A. Throckmorton, of leading a band of 15-20 Southerners who intimidated Northern voters at Ball's Crossroads (now Ballston) and later at Falls Church.
+Hugh accused his brother, John A. Throckmorton, of leading a band of 15-20 Southerners who intimidated Northern voters at Ball's Crossroads in present-day Ballston and later in Falls Church.
 One of his men came to Upton's home that night looking for Hugh, who hid in a cornfield and fled at dawn's first light, not stopping until he crossed the safety of the Potomac River into Washington.
 He and John are thought never to have spoken again.

-During that same election on May 23, 1861, Charles Upton presented himself as a candidate for United States Congress.
+During that same election on May 23, 1861, Charles Upton presented himself as a candidate for U.S. Congress.
 He was elected and seated in the House of Representatives.
 Several days later, however, his seating was challenged due to the uncomfortable fact that Virginia had seceded from the Union.
 How could he represent Virginia, his opponents asked?

 He couldn't, the House of Representatives found.
 Upton served until February 1862, after which President Abraham Lincoln appointed him United States consul to Switzerland, a post in which he served from 1863 through his death in Geneva in 1877.